tangrc99/tangrc99/README.md

 ### Hi there 👋

-I'm a back-end developer, interest in network, database and linux.
+I'm a back-end developer, interested in network, database and linux.

 Languages: C++, Golang.